davidrzs/FlashDash/readme.md

 ## Background of the project

 This project has been written to transform an old LCD screen we had lying around our office into a modern dashboard using a RaspberryPi.
-Despite not containing any tests and having some rough edges, this side project will be maintained by us (and not be left to rot by itself).
+Despite not containing any tests and having some rough edges, this side project will be maintained by us. (though "maintenance intervals" can be sparse).

 ## Technical info